x

 The 10-year-old boy was identified as the driver and was booked into the Hennepin County Juvenile Detention Center on Thursday for probable cause second-degree assault.

-MPD stated the boy has been arrested at least twice previously for crimes related to auto theft.
-He is also a suspect in more than 12 cases ranging from auto theft to robbery to assault with a dangerous weapon.
+According to police, the boy in this case is also a suspect in more than a dozen others, ranging from auto theft to robbery to assault with a dangerous weapon.

-MPD Chief Brian O'Hara said the family is cooperative with police and has asked for help working with their son.
+O'Hara said the family is cooperating with police and has asked for help in the past working with their son.

 “It is unfathomable that a 10-year-old boy has been involved in this level of criminal activity without effective intervention,” O’Hara said.
 “Prison is not an acceptable option for a 10-year-old boy.
 But the adults who can stop this behavior going forward must act now to help this child and his family."